Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 Do it without destroying pensions, freezing credit, collapsing construction, or teaching every landlord and employer in the country to panic at the same time.

-The problem is not only moral.
+The moral problem is only the start.

 It is operational.